 Our favorite YA novels are filled with some of our favorite YA characters.
 Among the best of those characters are some incredible female heroines — and they deserve all the spotlight they can get!

-To wrap up Women’s History Month, a time when we reflect on the many great contributions women have made to our society, we’ve identified four characters who stick out from the rest.
+In honor of Women’s History Month, a time when we reflect on the many great contributions by women across the world, we’ve thought it best to highlight some of our favorite YA heroines who stick out from the rest.

 Pink-hair and hacking abilities are just the beginning of the list of things I admire about Kady.
 When her home planet is invaded and she escapes alongside thousands of refugees, she does all that she can to ensure that her friends are safe and the truth is revealed.
 Amy and Jay are so realistic in their representations of characters.
 Kady is strong but not inhumanly so, she has her weaknesses.
 And in a high-stakes space drama such as this, it’s important to distinguish the humans from other intelligent beings.

-I loved Kelsea’s character right from the beginning, mainly because she was so normal.
+Eleanor Maher: I loved Kelsea’s character right from the beginning, mainly because she was so normal.
 Even though she is the rightful heir to the Tearling, there is nothing that makes her outstanding.
 She has flaws in all the rights places; and not only that, but we see her develop and become a better person throughout the series.
 She has a strong sense of right and wrong and will stand up for what she believes is morally right, even if it causes negative consequences for her.